 Students must submit a request for every quiz, test, or exam they plan to take at the ASAC.
 The test request form is filled out and submitted online.
 After you submit the online form, you should receive a confirmation email.
 If you do not receive a confirmation, then the request did not go through and needs to be submitted again.
 For more information on submitting an online test request, view the video above.

 If possible, request to start the exam earlier than the class's scheduled start time.
 If that is not possible, request to take the exam at a different time of day that works for you.
 If you do this, we strongly advise you to write a note to your instructor in the appropriate field of the test request form, explaining why you need to take the test at the requested time.
-The testing office is open to administer tests the following hours: Monday, Tuesday, and Thursday: 9:00 am to 7:00 pm Wednesday: 9:00 am to 9:00 pm Friday: 9:00 am to 5:00 pm
+The testing office is open to administer tests the following hours: Monday through Thursday: 9:00 am to 7:00 pm and Friday: 9:00 am to 5:00 pm.

 For tests to be taken by the last day of classes, requests must be submitted at least one week (7 days) in advance of the scheduled exam date.
 All requests submitted by the deadline are guaranteed a seat for their requested date and time.